febbraiod/legal_aid/README.md

 for Jquery assessment:

-Must render one show page and one index page via jQuery and an Active Model Serialization JSON Backend:

-do clients index and show...cases are too complex

 The rails API must reveal at least one has-many relationship in the JSON that is then rendered to the page:

-list clients cases on button click on right of show page.
+add links for editing and deleting to show page list clients cases on button click on right of show page

 Must use your Rails api to create a resource